VincentToups/datascience-book/chapter2/programming_languages.md

 and hopefully, if I succeed, you'll be comfortable picking up any language that you want except perhaps for the really weird ones.

-For data scientists in particular we just mostly glue methods together so our programming is usually very simple.
+For data scientists in particular, we just mostly glue methods together, so our programming is usually very simple.
 But not always!

 ```r file=little_scheme.scm